 Auburn is a medium-sized city located in the state of Maine.
 With a population of 22,871 people and eight constituent neighborhoods, Auburn is the fifth largest community in Maine.
 Auburn has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Auburn is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Auburn is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Auburn is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Auburn who work in office and administrative support (14.65%), sales jobs (11.34%), and management occupations (8.24%).

 The percentage of people in Auburn who are college-educated is somewhat higher than the average US community of 21.84%: 25.49% of adults in Auburn have at least a bachelor's degree.